kamishimoemon/coding-standard/README.md

 All keywords **MUST** be on a single line, and **MUST** be separated by a single space.

-### 4.7 Method and Function Calls
+### 9.7 Method Calls

-When making a method or function call, there **MUST NOT** be a space between the method or function name and the opening parenthesis, there **MUST NOT** be a space after the opening parenthesis, and there **MUST NOT** be a space before the closing parenthesis.
+When making a method, there **MUST NOT** be a space between the method or function name and the opening parenthesis, there **MUST NOT** be a space after the opening parenthesis, and there **MUST NOT** be a space before the closing parenthesis.
 In the argument list, there **MUST NOT** be a space before each comma, and there **MUST** be one space after each comma.

 Method chaining **MAY** be put on separate lines, where each subsequent line is indented once.
 When doing so, the first method **MUST** be on the next line.
 The final semicolon **MUST** be in a line of its own without indentation.
 For example:
 ```